 Careers 2.0 indeed.com

-I have an MS degree in computer science from Stanford and several decades of industry experience including Unix and Linux system administration, CPU and software architecture, and the design and implementation of web servers, web sites, secure file transfer protocols, cloud services, encrypted document storage systems, programming languages, operating system kernels, text editors, and so on.
+I have an MS degree in computer science from Stanford and several decades of industry experience including Unix and Linux system administration, CPU and software architecture, and the design and implementation of web servers, web sites, microservices, secure file transfer protocols, cloud services, encrypted document storage systems, programming languages, operating system kernels, text editors, and so on.